Full-Stack-Data-Science/fswe-final-project-example/README.md

 Raw product interaction data arrives as Excel files and is first ingested into a staging table inside the data warehouse.
 This layer provides a clean, consistent source for downstream processing.

 **Silver Layer – Feature Tables**
-From the staging area, curated datasets are created, such as a product-affinity table capturing "bought-together" relationships.
-These silver tables serve as the foundation for building recommendation models and analytics.
+From the staging area, feature datasets are created, such as a product-affinity table capturing "rated-together" relationships.
+These silver tables serve as the foundation for building FP-Growth recommendation models.

 **Gold Layer – Pre-Computed Recommendations**
 Using the silver combined with bronze data, two main types of pre-computed outputs are produced: